ruifig/vim-vs/readme.md

 **Using with YouCompleteMe**

-To have vim-vs profile compile flags for YouCompleteMe, copy the provided ```plugin\.ycm_extra_conf.py``` to your project root.
+To have vim-vs provide compile flags for YouCompleteMe, copy the provided ```plugin\.ycm_extra_conf.py``` to your project root.
 That is just the barebones to query vim-vs for compile flags for a file, and should be adequate for most projects.

 **Setting shortcuts similar to Visual Studio**